ru-pesh/Predective_Model_Road_Accidents/README.md

 - This is a predictive model that predicts 2023 road accidents in India
-- Linear Regression is used to predict
+- Linear Regression is used to predict.